GearsN-Beans/faunadb-utils/README.md

 - `deleteDocumentData` - Deletes a document in a collection.
 - `getCollectionDocDataAndIds` - Gets data from a single document in a collection with their ID.
 - `getRawCollectionData` - Gets all information from a single document in a collection in FaunaDB response format.
-- `getDataByIndex` - Gets data from a single document in a collection by a provided setup index.
+- `getDataByIndex` - Gets all matching document data by a provided setup index name and its term.

 ## Functions in Detail